xordiv/docker-alpine-cron/README.md

 #### Environment variables:

 CRON_STRINGS - strings with cron jobs.
-Use "\n" fro newline (Default: undefined)
+Use "\n" for newline (Default: undefined)
 CRON_TAIL - if defined cron log file will read to *stdout* by *tail* (Default: undefined)
 By default cron running in foreground